pedenys/ethicaspinoza/README.md

 # Ethica
-> Spinoza's Ethics for the current century

-This is just HTML, CSS and JavaScript with Jquery.
+> Spinoza's Ethics for the current century made with plain HTML, CSS and JS.

-**⚠️&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !
-Tagging text is boring but very useful&nbsp;💫**
+<p align="center">⭐️&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !
+Tagging text is boring but very useful&nbsp;💫</p>

 ## Project